GSA/https/pages/faq.md

 [DNSSEC](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) attempts to guarantee that domain names are resolved to correct IP addresses.

-However, DNS resolution is just one aspect of securely communicating on the web.
+However, DNS resolution is just one aspect of securely communicating on the internet.
 DNSSEC does not fully secure a domain:

 * Once DNS resolution is complete, DNSSEC does not ensure the privacy or integrity of communication between a client and the destination IP.